József Váradi

-József János Váradi (born 21 September 1965) is a Hungarian businessman, who co-founded Wizz Air and has served as its chief executive officer (CEO) since 2003.
+József János Váradi (born 21 September 1965) is a Hungarian businessman, who co-founded Wizz Air and has been its chief executive officer (CEO) since 2003.

 Early life

 Váradi was born in Debrecen, Hungary in 1965.
 His father took part in the 1956 Hungarian Revolution, so he had to go to jail and after it maintained his family for occasional work.

 Váradi moved to Budapest when 18 and earned a degree in economics from Budapest University of Economic Sciences in 1989.
 He completed an LLM from the University of London in 2014.

-Career to the top of MALÉV

-After a "detour" at Tiszai Vegyi Kombinát and then at the Dutch paint company AkzoNobel, he joined the American consumer goods multinational Procter & Gamble in 1991, where he started as a sales representative and ended up as the sales director responsible for Central and Eastern Europe.
+Váradi also holds an international directorship degree from INSEAD.

+Career

-From 1999 he served as CEO of the struggling Hungarian state-owned airline Malév Hungarian Airlines.
-In 2001, the government helped Malév's losses with HUF9.2 billion (32.8 million).
-Váradi left the company in March 2003.
+From 2001 to 2003 he was CEO of the struggling Hungarian state-owned airline Malév Hungarian Airlines.

-Founding, soaring, surviving

-Establishment and development

 Váradi was removed from office by the Medgyessy government in 2003, and later that year founded Wizz Air, the largest low-cost airline in Central and Eastern Europe, with five businessmen.
 Since the founding of Wizz Air, as its chief executive officer (CEO), Váradi's life has been completely intertwined with that of the airline.

-With the low-cost carrier, he cut Malév's domestic market share by more than a third.
-Wizz Air is headquartered in Budapest, based in Geneva.
+Wizz Air is headquartered in Budapest.
 In 2018, it was the largest airline in Central and Eastern Europe, carrying over 34 million passengers per year.
 It had a fleet of 105 aircraft.

-Wizz Air entered the Austrian market in 2018.
-Váradi told Italian daily newspaper La Republica on 23 January 2018, that he was interested in Italy's struggling carrier Alitalia, but only regarding short and medium-haul routes.
+Váradi told Italian daily newspaper La Repubblica in January 2018 that he was interested in Italy's struggling carrier Alitalia, but only regarding short and medium-haul routes.

-Váradi launched a United Kingdom subsidiary of Wizz Air as part of Brexit contingency plans and met with UK Prime Minister Theresa May to discuss aviation concerns regarding the Brexit.
-In November 2019, Váradi said that BREXIT would not have a significant impact on aviation, with London remaining the largest air travel market in the world.
+After meeting with UK Prime Minister Theresa May to discuss aviation concerns regarding the Brexit, in November 2019, Váradi said that Brexit would not have a significant impact on aviation, with London remaining the largest air travel market in the world.

-In the second half of 2019, environmental protection concerns about the flight, embodied in the "flight shame" movement, have been dismissed by Váradi as saying that Wizz Air is the greenest airline.
+In the second half of 2019, environmental protection concerns about flying, embodied in the "flight shame" movement, have been dismissed by Váradi as saying that Wizz Air is the greenest airline.
 This is based on the per-passenger emission level, adding that it will reduce emissions per capita by an additional 30 percent by 2030.
-At the same time, he has condemned inefficiency airlines -such as Lufthansa- offering business class and use outdated technologies, which cause far more specific environmental damage than Wizz Air.
+At the same time, he has condemned inefficient airlines -such as Lufthansa- offering business class and using outdated technologies, which cause far more specific environmental damage than Wizz Air.